 - Latest Overall effectiveness Good 1

 - Early years provision Good 1

-- Previous Ofsted grade: Outstanding on 21st February 2008
+- Previous Ofsted grade: Requires improvement on 18th October 2017

 - Ofsted report: View the Ofsted report